Last Updated on June 10, 2025

 Often people think of gold as an investment.
 In our current fiat system that may be true but this is not quite the most accurate way to think about gold.

-It should be thought of as money.
-It is a superior and longer lasting equivalent of currencies such as the US Dollar, the British Pound and the Euro.
+Gold should be thought of as money.
+It is a superior and longer lasting equivalent of currencies such as the U.S. Dollar, the British Pound and the Euro.

-The first record of standardised coined gold, the stater comes from Ancient Lydia around 600BC.
-The Lydian empire predated the Persians in what is modern day Turkey.
+The first use of standardised coined gold as currency, the stater comes from Ancient Lydia around 600BC.
+The Lydian empire predated the Persians in what is now modern day Turkey.

 King Alyattes minted coins out of electrum (a gold-silver alloy), while his son, King Croesus, minted the world’s first gold coinage.

-This practice soon spread all over the ancient world, particularly in Persia, Greece and Rome.
+The practice of minting standardised coinage soon spread all over the ancient world, particularly in Persia, Greece and Rome, fundamentally changing how trade and commerce worked.

 While gold was used on occasion during the Roman Kingdom and the Roman Republic, it was Julius Caesar, the last leader of the Republic between 49BC – 44BC who instituted the use of gold coins in greater quantities with the minting of the 8 gram gold aureus.